NREL/dw-tap/notebooks/validation/README.md

    - RMSE by site and 12x24
    - MAE by site and 12x24
-   - Error quantiles/distribution by site and 12x24
+   - Error quantiles/distribution by site
+   - Average annual kwh error/difference by site and distribution of years

+ 5. analysis of error vs covariates - terrain, etc. (Lindsay)

 ### File formats and naming conventions